Nancy J. King

 Nancy J. King (born October 7, 1949) is an American politician who is a member of the Maryland Senate from the 39th district since 2007.
 A member of the Democratic Party, she has served as the majority leader of the Maryland Senate since 2020.
 King previously represented the district in the Maryland House of Delegates from 2003 to 2007.

+Born and raised in New York, King attended Niagara County Community College before moving to Maryland to work for her family's consulting and forensic engineering company.
+She began her political career as an appointed member of the Montgomery Village Foundation Board of Directors, later winning election to the Montgomery County Board of Education in 1994.
+She was elected to the Maryland House of Delegates in 2002 and appointed to the Maryland Senate in 2007, following the resignation of Patrick J. Hogan.
+In January 2020, King was appointed as the majority leader of the Maryland Senate.
+In 2026, King lost renomination in the Democratic primary to Amar Mukunda.

 Early life and education

 King was born on October 7, 1949, in Niagara Falls, New York, where she graduated from LaSalle High School and attended Niagara County Community College from 1967 to 1969.
 She later moved to Montgomery Village, Maryland, where she became the vice president of her family's consulting and forensic engineering company, Trecor Inc., in 1987.

 Political career

 King was appointed to the Montgomery Village Foundation Board of Directors, where she served from 1991 to 1996.
 In 1993, she became the president of the Montgomery County Council of Parent-Teacher Associations.

 King was elected to represent the first district of the Montgomery County Board of Education in 1994, serving until her election to the Maryland House of Delegates in 2002.
 During her tenure, King served as the board's president from 1997 to 1998 and from 2000 to 2001, and was critical of Montgomery County Executive Doug Duncan's fiscal conservatism, especially toward cuts to the county's education funding.
 She also supported expanding the school system's school resource officer program following the September 11 attacks, supported studying later start times for classes, and reduced standardized testing.